grian32/beta-mod/docs/docs/new-features/item-enhancements/item-enhancements.md

 Unlike enchantments, you can only have one enhancement per tool & if you wish to gain a higher tier of each enhancement then you must upgrade it using the Enhancement Table.

+There are currently only a few enhancements to start off with, but there may be more coming in the future.

 Enhancement Table Recipe:

 ![Enhancement Table Recipe](/img/recipe/enhancement_table.png)